 1996 - Elmira's Cat Leash Law in effect.
 Cats must be on leashes outdoors!
 Like that really worked.

 1997 - Eldridge Park got a new look – flat and level.

 1999 - First Lady Hillary Rodham Clinton visited Elmira

 1999 - Found at a secret location in Chemung County - "The Gilbert Mastodon" - at least one whole skeleton.
-Now in the possession of Cornell University and currently reside at the Paleontological Research Institution where they are being cleaned, examined, and put on display.
+Now in possession of Cornell University and currently reside at the Paleontological Research Institution, they are being cleaned, examined, and displayed.

 1999 - Elmira's Eileen Collins was NASA's first female space shuttle commander